charredUtensil/groundhog/src/core/lore/graphs/events.md

 flowchart TD;
 P0["[start]"]
 P0 --> P1
-P1["Wow!
-This ought to do it!<br/>You've found quite the haul here.<br/>Our intel was accurate.
+P1["&bull; Wow!
+This ought to do it!<br/>&bull; You've found quite the haul here.<br/>&bull; Our intel was accurate.
 Look at all those Energy Crystals!"]
 P1 --> P2
 P1 --> P3
 P1 --> P5
-P2["Now, transport these Energy Crystals back to your base.<br/>Bring this to your base to complete our mission!<br/>Get this back to your base."]
+P2["&bull; Now, transport these Energy Crystals back to your base.<br/>&bull; Bring this to your base to complete our mission!<br/>&bull; Get this back to your base."]
 P2 --> P7
 P2 --> P8
 P2 --> P9
 P2 --> P10
 P3["[treasureCaveMany]"]
 P3 --> P4
-P4["With this, we have enough to complete our mission!<br/>Collect all the Energy Crystals you've found and complete our mission!"]
+P4["&bull; With this, we have enough to complete our mission!<br/>&bull; Collect all the Energy Crystals you've found and complete our mission!"]
 P4 --> P7
 P4 --> P8
 P4 --> P9
 P4 --> P10
 P5["[hasMonsters]"]
 P5 --> P6
-P6["I hope we can collect these without attracting too much attention.<br/>Be careful, Cadet!
+P6["&bull; I hope we can collect these without attracting too much attention.<br/>&bull; Be careful, Cadet!
 This is surely enough to attract those {enemies}."]
 P6 --> P7
 P6 --> P8
 P6 --> P9